tomato42/tls13-spec/draft-ietf-tls-tls13.md

-At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from both the Ephemeral Secret and the handshake transcript (See {{I-D.ietf-tls-session-hash}} for the security rationale for this.)
+At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from the Ephemeral Secret, the Static Secret, and the handshake transcript (See {{I-D.ietf-tls-session-hash}} for the security rationale for this.)

 Application data MUST NOT be sent prior to the Finished message.
-[[TODO: can we make this clearer and more clearly match the text above about server-side False Start.]]
+[[TODO: can we make this clearer and more clearly match the text above about letting the server send before the client's second flight.]]

 If the client has not provided an appropriate ClientKeyShare (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the